-6 weeks into a fresh calendar year and Valentine’s Day is just about upon us!
+It’s no secret that Valentine’s Day is a big day for flowers!
 The February holiday is an exciting day for couples, an interesting day for single folks, and an important day for florists.
 The celebration of Valentine’s day that we’re all familiar with has been going on since the 18th century, when it became common for friends and lovers to exchange gifts.

 The exchanging of gifts and flowers and dinners has grown into a 13 billion dollar industry, with a large portion of those dollars going to the classic gift: bouquets.
 Although flower sales are eclipsed by Mother’s Day for in terms of revenue generated, Valentine’s Day clocks in at a close second.

 Deliv is the last mile delivery solution for thousands of flower orders throughout the year.
 But this February, we wanted to go the extra mile and break down the importance of Valentine’s Day and identify a few ways florists can make the most of the holiday.